abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 - **Add Function Code**: Write the logic code for the Lambda function. to create a task in DynamoDB.
 Here’s a simple.
 [Example](./Lambda%20functions/CreateTask.js)

-# AWS Services for Project Management and Issue Tracking

-## Introduction
-This README provides a step-by-step guide for setting up AWS Lambda functions, API Gateway, and Amazon Cognito for a project management and issue tracking application.

 ## Set Up AWS Lambda